 - 1. Engaged government agencies: GTA communicated with relevant state agencies to understand what records they have available regarding relevant community anchor institutions 1 Gbps broadband service availability.
 Specifically, GTA contacted the following agencies: - a.
 Education: GTA communicated with the Georgia Department of Education to confirm K-12 school locations and to understand which locations lack access to 1 Gbps symmetrical broadband service.
-GTA has determined that most of these CAIs have the requisite symmetrical broadband speeds as identified by the BEAD NOFO; however, preliminarily presumes as unserved any CAI in this category that has a classroom high-speed internet percentage of less than 50 percent or is in a census block where the highest speed available in that block per BDC data is less than 1000 Mbps (gig download speed).
+GTA has determined that most of these CAIs have access to the requisite symmetrical broadband speeds as identified by the BEAD NOFO; however, for BEAD purposes GTA preliminarily presumes as unserved any CAI in this category that is in a census block where the highest speed available in that block per BDC data is less than 1 Gbps download speed. - b.

-- b.
 Healthcare: GTA communicated with the Georgia Department of Public Health and the Georgia Department of Community Health to confirm public health locations and to understand which public health facilities lack access to 1 Gbps symmetrical broadband service.
-GTA has determined that some of these CAIs have the requisite symmetrical broadband speeds as identified by the BEAD NOFO and preliminarily presumes as unserved any CAI in this category that is in a census block where the highest speed available in that block per BDC data is less than 1000 Mbps (gig download speed). - c.
+GTA has determined that some of these CAIs have access to the requisite symmetrical broadband speeds as identified by the BEAD NOFO and preliminarily presumes as unserved any CAI in this category that is in a census block where the highest speed available in that block per BDC data is less than 1 Gbps download speed. - c.
 Libraries: GTA communicated with the Georgia Public Library Service to confirm public library locations and to understand which libraries lack access to 1 Gbps symmetrical broadband service.
-GTA has determined that some of these CAIs have the requisite symmetrical broadband speeds as identified by the BEAD NOFO and preliminarily presumes as unserved any CAI in this category that is in a census block where the highest speed available in that block per BDC data is less than 1000 Mbps (gig download speed). - d.
+GTA has determined that some of these CAIs have access to the requisite symmetrical broadband speeds as identified by the BEAD NOFO and preliminarily presumes as unserved any CAI in this category that is in a census block where the highest speed available in that block per BDC data is less than 1 Gbps download speed. - d.
 Public safety: GTA communicated with the Georgia Department of Corrections, the Georgia Emergency Management Agency, and the Georgia Department of Public Safety to confirm public safety locations and understand which locations public safety facilities lack access to 1 Gbps symmetrical broadband service availability.
-GTA has determined that some of these CAIs have the requisite symmetrical broadband speeds as identified by the BEAD NOFO and preliminarily presumes as unserved any CAI in this category that is in a census block where the highest speed available in that block per BDC data is less than 1000 Mbps (gig download speed). - 2.
-Engaged relevant umbrella organizations and nonprofits: GTA engaged with umbrella and nonprofit organizations that work with community anchor institutions to determine CAI locations and to understand which locations lack access to 1 Gbps broadband service availability data.
+GTA has determined that some of these CAIs have access to the requisite symmetrical broadband speeds as identified by the BEAD NOFO and preliminarily presumes as unserved any CAI in this category that is in a census block where the highest speed available in that block per BDC data is less than 1 Gbps download speed.).

+- 2. Engaged relevant umbrella organizations and nonprofits: GTA engaged with umbrella and nonprofit organizations that work with community anchor institutions to determine CAI locations and to understand which locations lack access to 1 Gbps broadband service availability data.
 Specifically, GTA requested information related to availability needs from the member organizations across all geographic regions, including the following organizations: the Georgia Municipal Association (for municipal government locations), the Association of County Commissioners of Georgia (for county government locations), and the Georgia Association of Chiefs of Police (for local police locations). - 3.
-Compile a list of CAIs that do not have adequate broadband service: Using the responses received, GTA compiled the list of those CAIs that do not have adequate broadband service.
+Compiled a list of CAIs that do not have adequate broadband service: Using the responses received, GTA compiled the list of those CAIs that do not have adequate broadband service.
+Attached as Appendix 4 is a CSV file with the relevant list of eligible community anchor institutions that require qualifying broadband service and do not currently have access to such service, to the best of GTA's knowledge.
+GTA notes that this current list is a draft and will use the state challenge to include any additional CAIs that meet the eligibility requirements listed above.